armanrasta/armanrasta/README.md

 ---

-### 💡 Projects & Open Source
+### 💡 Open Source Projects

-* **[Snakers (Open Source)](https://github.com/armanrasta/snakers):** An interactive Python package I published on PyPI to help new developers learn Python fundamentals.
+* **[Snakers](https://github.com/armanrasta/snakers):** An interactive Python package I published on PyPI to help new developers learn Python fundamentals.
 I'd be happy if anyone could do any changes or add something to it.

 ---